am-santos/Supplii/readme.md

 It connects any user with product owners, with a dashboard of available products and product's description page.

-Suppliers have their own page of products that have a stock below the threshold quantity defined by product's owner.
+Suppliers have their own page of products.
+Products that have a stock below the threshold quantity defined by product's owner.

 Connect with this network of clients, product owners and suppliers!